vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 31 15; B (under Go.)
 B 92 1 and 48-49, also called 'Dbautapāpa' and 'G ava') Pāpasūdapatīrtba (a spring in Kās

-in nad mira) R I 32, H. C. 14 36 Kapa teśvara; Sagharsana Nāga and Papa sūdada are the same Siva is wor. sbipped as Kapateśvara at the sacred spring Para-A (Vaśvāmitra gave that name
+in nad mira) R I 32, H. C. 14 36 Kapa teśvara; Sagharsana Nāga and Papa sūdada are the same Śiva is wor. sbipped as Kapateśvara at the sacred spring Para-A (Vaśvāmitra gave that name

 to Kausiki) Adı 71.
 30-32; B (r ri siog 10 Pārıyātra and falling into Sindba in Malwa) Vā 45 98, MI 13 44 and 114 24, 'Mār 54.
 20 Proted Vayu reads Parā, tbough some Mss read Parā ID DI 13 44 it is said that Devi is styled Para og the bank of Pāri Vide Alalati Madhava 4th Act at end, and 9th Act, first verse and Br.
 S 14 10 Panbasapura-(modero Paraspor in